vacuumlabs/simple-balancer/README.md

 The UI also enables to "manage" your pools.
 In order to create a pool you first need to have a DS Proxy created for your account.
 You can use the `Create proxy` button for that.

 After you've created your proxy you can create a pool.
 This creates a WETH <-> DAI pool by default with some fixed amounts of both tokens.
 This can be modified in the `createPool` function - but be careful to adjust both `balances` and `weights`.
 You of course need to have the amount of tokens available on your account.
 After a pool is created you need to manually refresh the list to see it.

+I've also tried creating a pool for custom tokens - `createCustomPool`.
+It works pretty much the same.
+This revealed to me that the tokens also need to be unlocked for DS Proxy.

 _NOTE: It can take about a minute for your new pool to appear in the list - so just try refreshing a couple of times._